 Other than doubling down on signup bonuses, there’s really no reason to hold onto both cards, so choose the one that best suits your particular lifestyle.
 If you travel enough to make the most of the Chase Sapphire Reserve®‘s extra benefits, it can be well worth the higher annual fee.
 Otherwise, go with the more modestly priced Chase Sapphire Preferred® Card.

-If travel isn’t a priority at all, then you may want to start your Chase collection with one — or both — of its cash back options, the Chase Freedom® and the Chase Freedom Unlimited®.
-The Chase Freedom® card offers 5% cash back on the first $1,500 you spend in set categories that change each quarter and 1% unlimited cash back on all other purchases.
+If travel isn’t a priority at all, then you may want to start your Chase collection with one — or both — of its cash back options, the Chase Freedom Flex℠ and the Chase Freedom Unlimited®.
+The Chase Freedom Flex℠ card offers top-tier cash back rewards on travel purchased through Chase as well as on rotating bonus categories each quarter when activated subject to a purchase limit.
 Categories are typically useful, including things like restaurants, gas stations, and grocery stores.

-For those who aren’t fond of rotating categories, the Chase Freedom Unlimited® is a good all-around option, providing unlimited 1.5% cash back on all card purchases.
+For those who aren’t fond of rotating categories, the Chase Freedom Unlimited® is a good all-around option, providing unlimited cash back rewards on all card purchases.
 And what’s more, the Freedom cards can complement each other well when used in conjunction.
-That’s because you can earn a higher rate of return than solely using one card or the other by pairing the Chase Freedom® 5% bonus with the higher unlimited rate of the Chase Freedom Unlimited®.
+That’s because you can earn a higher rate of return than solely using one card or the other by pairing the Chase Freedom Flex℠ rotating bonus with the higher unlimited rate of the Chase Freedom Unlimited®.

-If you’ve gone for one of the Sapphire cards first, consider the Chase Freedom® card as a second card to maximize travel rewards, as you can actually turn your cash back rewards into Ultimate Rewards® points so long as you have a card that already earns Ultimate Rewards®.
-This means you could potentially turn the 5% bonus category rewards from your Chase Freedom® card into 5X Ultimate Rewards® points — and you can pool them with your existing Ultimate Rewards® points.
+If you’ve gone for one of the Sapphire cards first, consider the Chase Freedom Flex℠ card as a second card to maximize travel rewards, as you can actually turn your cash back rewards into Ultimate Rewards® points so long as you have a card that already earns Ultimate Rewards®.
+This means you could potentially turn the bonus category rewards from your Chase Freedom Flex℠ card into 5X Ultimate Rewards® points — and you can pool them with your existing Ultimate Rewards® points.

 Exempt Cards & Other Potential Workarounds